nushell/nushell/docs/README-duration-spec.md

 Otherwise, these are associated functions of `NuDuration`.

+In prior versions of Nushell, a group of durations was represented as a `record` with a field/value for each component duration.
+In Nushell, this works because order of fields in a record is stable, but it's not a given in other languages.
+Also, our use of singlular/plural units based on quantity makes the field names less manageable.

+So in the new duration type, we will use a `list<duration>` to denote a sequence of durations, emphasizing that, for duration arithmetic, **order of operations matters**.

 ```
 <duration>.normalize( base: DateTime<FixedOffset>, min_unit: NuDuration) -> [NuDuration]
     Returns list of NuDuration, in descending order by unit of measure, each successor is less than